JuliaLinearAlgebra/MatrixDepot.jl/doc/examples.rst

-We can aslo specify the data type
+We can also specify the data type

 .. code::